wabarr/facesoffieldwork/_drafts/shaking-out-the-dust.md

 tags: ["paleoanthroplogy", "archaeology"]
 ---

-In the desert, inevitably there comes a time to shake out the dust.
+This photo was taken after about six weeks of paleoanthropological fieldwork in the desert of northwestern Kenya in a famous area known as Koobi Fora.
+In Koobi Fora, inevitably there comes a time to shake out the dust!